Reading:

 • You choose where you want to fly from

-• You choose what extras you need
+• You determine what extras you need

 That’s not to say this shift can’t happen in retail.
 Some industries are more prone than others – technology for example.